intersel/Blapy/README.md

 Everyone that would like to keep the way he builds websites but would like to have it behaves like an web application.

+#Why should I use that?!
+The concept of web application getting data through REST Api with a client application that is doing the job of connecting the whole to build an application is generally a difficult job whereas PHP websites built on a standard CMS are easy to handle and do this job quite naturally...

+So, the idea is to provide a simple environment that don't change your habits when creating your website:
+* no complicated framework to understand like AngularJS to build your application
+* building the pages don't change from the old normal way
+* configuration is really simple and quite natural: quite nothing to do :-)

 #How does it work? the "Hello world" example...

 let's have a first html file test1.html